A Ramsey space of infinite polyhedra and the random polyhedron: Finite polyhedra as a Ramsey class

-Remember that a topological group $G$ is \textbf{extremely amenable} or has \textbf{the fixed point on compacta property}, if for every continuous action of $G$ on a compact space $X$ there exists $x\in X$ such that for every $g\in G$, $g\cdot x = x$.
-If $G$ is an extremely amenable group, then its \textit{universal minimal flow} is a singleton.
-This is a remarkable result in Topological Dynamics.
-See for instance \cite{kpt,grm,gran,mit,pes, usp} for more details.

-\bteo Let $\mb{F}$ be a \Fraisse structure and $\mc{C}=\age{F}$.
+Also, remember that a topological group $G$ is \textbf{extremely amenable} or has \textbf{the fixed point on compacta property}, if for every continuous action of $G$ on a compact space $X$ there exists $x\in X$ such that for every $g\in G$, $g\cdot x = x$.
+If $G$ is an extremely amenable group, then its \textit{universal minimal flow} is a singleton, a fact that is a remarkable result in Topological Dynamics.
+The following is an important characterization of the type of groups. \bteo \cite{kpt} Let $\mb{F}$ be a \Fraisse structure and $\mc{C}=\age{F}$.
 The polish group $\aut{F}$ is extremely amenable if and only if $\mc{C}$ has the Ramsey property and all the structures of $\mc{C}$ are rigid. \eteo